nafiul-araf/Power-BI-Important-Topics/PBIP-PBIR.md

 # PBIP & PBIR Format – Complete Guide (Updated: November 2025)

-## 🧠 Part 1: Understanding the New Power BI File Formats
+## 🧠 Part 1: Understanding the Power BI File Formats

 ### What are `.pbip` and `.pbir`?